tdpreece/TestObjectBuilderCsharp/README.md

     }
 ```
 The PropertiesUsedByProductConstructor property is an ordered list of the
-property values that should be passed to the constructor when a Product is
+property values that will be passed to the constructor when a Product is
 instantiated.
 ProductBuilderUsingBaseClass can be used like,
 ```
             var builder = new ProductBuilderUsingBaseClass();